-You'll need the to make an image, so make sure you've installed it first, but once that's done the process is effortless.
+You'll need the Windows Automated Installation Kit to make an image, so make sure you've installed it first, but once that's done the process is effortless.
 It's strange that Comodo BackUp doesn't come with this tool already included, and that it doesn't run with admin privileges by default (essential for creating system backups).

 Comodo BackUp offers full, differential and incremental backups of files, directories, partitions and drives.
 It doesn't automatically suggest particular file types or locations to back up, instead letting you take your pick from files and directories, disks and partitions, registry files and registry entries.
 It's fine for users who know precisely what they should keep, but not the most intuitive system for new users.

 Backups can be scheduled for regular intervals and, like Easeus Todo Backup Free, Comodo BackUp lets you choose what should happen if it misses a backup.
 There's also support for file compression and splitting, encryption and email notifications.
 Interestingly, there's also a hidden tool that lets you scan for junk and malware before backing up – presumably a little add-on originating from Comodo's Internet Security suite.

 Comodo BackUp uses Windows' Volume Shadow Copy function to make backups while files are in use, enabling it to run quietly in the background.
 It's undoubtedly a powerful backup tool packed with useful functions for protecting your data, but its slightly awkward interface and lack of guidance for new users put it just behind EaseUS.